 - Then from the details view, you may select the "Update" button if you see one (If you only see "Open" and "Uninstall" then you already have the latest version).
-If you have already paid for the + version, you will not be charged again.

 Next, ensure that you have enabled GPS on your Android device and for our app.
 Instructions on how to do this are below.

 - Enter your phone's device's "Settings" app.